Sugar Flat Monday After a Wild Week Previous

 Continue Reading Below

-Raw sugar for March delivery edged up 0.1% to 13.99 cents a pound on the ICE Futures U.S. exchange.
+Raw sugar for March delivery edged up 0.1% to settle at 14.00 cents a pound on the ICE Futures U.S. exchange.

 Sugar suffered a nearly 3% loss on Friday as short sellers doubled down on their bearish bets as prices slid.
 The price drop also reflected a stronger dollar, as traders seized on the fact that average weekly earnings in the U.S. rose more than expected in the September jobs report, which could support another increase in Fed Fund rates before the end of the year.